 The bill amends Section 22.011 of the Penal Code, which pertains to the prosecution of sexual assault offenses.
-It expands the definitions of circumstances under which consent is deemed absent, specifically adding new categories of actors who can be charged with sexual assault.
-Notably, it introduces a new provision that includes mental health services providers, health care services providers, or individuals pretending to be such providers, who exploit their position to create a false impression of law or fact to coerce participation from the victim.
-Additionally, it clarifies the definition of "health care services provider" to include various licensed professionals in the health care field.
+It expands the definitions of circumstances under which consent is deemed absent, adding new categories of actors who can be held accountable for sexual assault.
+Notably, it introduces a new provision that specifies that a mental health services provider, health care services provider, or someone pretending to be one can be charged if they cause a person to submit or participate by creating or confirming a false impression of law or fact.
+Additionally, the bill clarifies the definition of "health care services provider" to include various licensed professionals.

 Statutes affected: